rshurts/starvethesumo/guides/securingnetwork/filteringcontent.md

 <div class="tip">
   <h5>OpenDNS Home versus OpenDNS Family Shield</h5>
   <p>You may have noticed OpenDNS provides a service called Family Shield.
-Family Shield is a pre-configured blocker of explicit content.
-While this is a good choice for many, OpenDNS Home provides the same protection but with more options, including the ability to blacklist or white list specific domain names for greater control.</p>
+Family Shield is a pre-configured blocker of explicit content.</p>
+  <p>While this is a good choice for many, OpenDNS Home provides the same protection but with more options, including the ability to blacklist or white list specific sites for greater control.
+It also provides logging tools for checking up on activity.
+As such, we advocate using Home.</p>
 </div>